 - Spring: Aug.
 1

 The application is available online HERE.
-Applications are ready for review when all fields on the application form are completed and all application requirements are received.
+Applications are ready for review when all fields on the application form are completed and submitted, the application fee has been paid and any additional required materials have been received.

 All applicants are required to submit a non-refundable application fee at the time of application: